-Withdrawal Following Reenrollment and Prior to the First Day of School
+• Withdrawal Following Reenrollment and Prior to the First Day of School

-If a student is withdrawn after reenrollment but before the first day of school, the contracting party forfeits the reenrollment fee and will be accessed two full months of tuition for the upcoming school year.
+If a student is withdrawn after reenrollment but before the first day of school, the contracting party forfeits the reenrollment fee and will be accessed two full months of tuition for the upcoming school year (20% of the full tuition amount).
 Following the receipt of two full months of tuition for the upcoming school year AND after all outstanding financial balances are paid, the contracting party will be released from the remaining tuition balance for the upcoming school year.